HumanLLM: Benchmarking and Improving LLM Anthropomorphism via Human Cognitive Patterns: Dataset

 \paragraph{Literature Retrieval} For each of the 244 patterns, we employ Gemini Deep Search to identify approximately 50 relevant academic papers.
 The search is guided by three retrieval dimensions: (1) foundational definitions from seminal works, (2) mechanistic explanations from theoretical and empirical studies, and (3) real-world applications from applied research.
 Retrieved references are filtered manually to remove irrelevant entries.
 Full-text documents are obtained through open-access APIs (Semantic Scholar, arXiv, OpenAlex, PubMed, Crossref); when full text is unavailable, abstracts are retained.
 This process yields a corpus of approximately 12,000 papers across all patterns.

 \paragraph{Pattern Synthesis} We employ Gemini 2.5 Pro to summarize each pattern's literature corpus into a structured representation.
 Critically, the model is instructed to extract and summarize information \textit{exclusively} from the provided 50 papers, rather than generating content from its parametric knowledge.
 Following the construct validity framework (\S\ref{sec:psych_foundations}), each pattern is organized into three components: (1) \textbf{Definition}---a precise characterization grounded in authoritative sources; (2) \textbf{Core Mechanisms}---underlying cognitive, emotional, and behavioral processes that drive the pattern; (3) \textbf{Real-World Manifestations}---ecological expressions across diverse contexts (e.g., response to stress, interpersonal dynamics, professional settings).
 Details of the retrieval and synthesis prompts are provided in Appendix~\ref{appendix:prompts}.
+To validate synthesis quality, three psychology-trained annotators independently evaluated a stratified sample of 30 pattern entries (15 personality traits, 15 social-cognitive patterns).
+For each pattern, annotators received the LLM-generated summary alongside the complete set of $\sim$50 source papers and scored five dimensions following our construct validity framework~\citep{cronbach1955construct}: definitional accuracy, mechanistic fidelity, manifestation coverage, source faithfulness, and construct distinctiveness (4-point Likert scale).
+Mean scores ranged from 3.20 (manifestation coverage) to 3.70 (definitional accuracy), with substantial inter-annotator agreement on most dimensions (Krippendorff's $\alpha$~\citep{Krippendorff2011ComputingKA} = 0.58--0.76).
+Personality traits scored moderately higher than social-cognitive patterns (3.51 vs.\ 3.33), consistent with the more canonical nature of Big Five constructs.
+Full protocol and results are reported in Appendix~\ref{appendix:pattern_validation}.